 The enamel finish on most washing machine lids is similar to a whiteboard, and dry-erase markers can be removed easily with a dry paper towel.
-These 20 small laundry room ideas make the most of what little space you have in your laundry or utility room.

 You could paint or stain the assembled piece to match your room décor or leave it as is for a purposefully unfinished look.
 The shelf will raise your computer screen to an ergonomic height, making it easier to see and more comfortable to work at your desk!

 Want to make any rug feel extra plush and luxurious?
 Add a layer of carpet padding underneath your rug—it’s thicker and cheaper than a typical rug pad.
 Your feet will thank you!
-Check out these 30 life hacks you’ll wish you knew sooner.

 To avoid a lot of string trimmer work, I like to mow as close as possible to trees and buildings.
 But the grass chute on my riding mower prevents it.
 So I drilled a hole in the chute and tied a rope from the chute to a handle on the side of the tractor.
 Now I can lift up the chute without missing a beat, and cut way down on string trimmer work. — Travis Larson